-1.3 Important safety instructions
+1.2 Important safety instructions

-To prevent the risk of electrical shock
+To prevent risk of electrical shock

 - This product should be operated from a mono phase AC power source.
-Ensure that the mains voltage and capacity matches the projector electrical ratings (120-160V / 200-240V (+/- 10%), 20A, 50-60Hz).
+Ensure that the mains voltage and capacity matches the projector electrical ratings: 120-180V / 200-240V (+/-10%), 16A-12A, 50-60Hz.
 If you are unable to install the AC requirements, contact your electrician.
-Do not defeat the purpose of the grounding. - This apparatus must be grounded (earthed) via the supplied 3 conductor AC power cable.
-If you are unable to insert the plug into the outlet, contact your electrician to replace your obsolete outlet.
-Do not defeat the purpose of the grounding-type plug. - Do not allow anything to rest on the power cord.
+Do not defeat the purpose of the grounding. - This apparatus must be grounded (earthed) via the supplied 3 conductor AC power cable. - If none of the supplied power cables are the correct one, consult your dealer. - If you are unable to insert the plug into the outlet, contact your electrician to replace your obsolete outlet.
+Do not defeat the purpose of the grounding-type plug. - Never use 2- wire power cords, as this is dangerous and could lead to electrical shock.
+Always use a power connector with a ground terminal. - Do not allow anything to rest on the power cord.
 Do not locate this product where persons will walk on the cord.
 To disconnect the cord, pull it out by the plug.
 Never pull the cord itself. - Use only the power cord supplied with your device.
 While appearing to be similar, other power cords have not been safety tested at the factory and may not be used to power the device.
-For a replacement power cord, contact your dealer. - Do not operate the projector with a damaged cord.
-Replace the cord. - Do not operate the projector if the projector has been dropped or damaged until it has been examined and approved for operation by qualified service personnel. - Position the cord so that it will not be tripped over, pulled, or contact hot surfaces. - If an extension cord is necessary, a cord with a current rating at least equal to that of the projector should be used.
-A cord rated for less amperage than the projector may overheat. - Never push objects of any kind into this product through cabinet slots as they may touch dangerous voltage points or short out parts that could result in a risk of fire or electrical shock. - Do not expose this projector to rain or moisture. - Do not immerse or expose this projector in water or other liquids. - Do not spill liquid of any kind on this projector. - Should any liquid or solid object fall into the cabinet, unplug the set and have it checked by qualified service personnel before resuming operations. - Do not disassemble this projector, always take it to qualified service personnel when service or repair work is required. - Do not use an accessory attachment which is not recommended by the manufacturer. - Lightning For added protection for this video product during a lightning storm, or when it is left unattended and unused for long periods of time, unplug it from the wall outlet.
+For a replacement power cord, contact your dealer. - If you are unable to insert the plug into the outlet, contact your electrician to replace your obsolete outlet.
+Do not defeat the purpose of the grounding-type plug. - Do not operate the projector with a damaged cord.
+Replace the cord. - Do not operate the projector if the projector has been dropped or damaged until it has been examined and approved for operation by qualified service personnel.

+- Position the cord so that it will not be tripped over, pulled, or contact hot surfaces. - If an extension cord is necessary, a cord with a current rating at least equal to that of the projector should be used.
+A cord rated for less amperage than the projector may overheat. - Never push objects of any kind into this product through cabinet slots as they may touch dangerous voltage points or short out parts that could result in a risk of fire or electrical shock. - Make sure that no objects enter into the vents and openings of the set. - Do not expose this projector to rain or moisture. - The projector is designed for indoor use only.
+Never operate the unit outdoors. - Do not immerse or expose this projector in water or other liquids. - Do not spill liquid of any kind on this projector. - Should any liquid or solid object fall into the cabinet, unplug the set and have it checked by qualified service personnel before resuming operations. - Do not disassemble this projector, always take it to qualified service personnel when service or repair work is required. - Do not use an accessory attachment which is not recommended by the manufacturer. - Lightning For added protection for this video product during a lightning storm, or when it is left unattended and unused for long periods of time, unplug it from the wall outlet.
 This will prevent damage to the device due to lightning and AC power-line surges.